ALBruzos/ALBruzos.github.io/_pages/outreach.md

 =======

 <img src='/images/Tira_FotosOutreach3_AliciaLBruzos.png'>
-So far, 16 school visits along my career in different countries: 10 Spanish + 3 British + 1 French + 1 Canadian + 1 USA.
-Click on each school name to expand the entry and access full details of the visit.
+I have conducted 16 school visits internationally: 10 in Spain, 3 in the United Kingdom, and one each in France, Canada, and the United States.
+Click on each school name to expand the entry and access more details about the visit.

 <details>
   <summary><b>Collège Gaston Lefavrais</b>, Putanges-le-Lac, FRANCE.
 05-Feb-2025, in person.</summary>